JoeOsborne77/JoeOsborne77/README.md

 A recent highlight was the successful integration of Spotify's API into our system.
 Allowing users to seamlessly import their catalogues in bulk.

-Skills: CircleCI · AngularJS · Cascading Style Sheets (CSS) · Express.js · Node.js · MongoDB · HTML · JavaScript
+Skills: AngularJS · Express.js · Node.js · MongoDB · HTML · JavaScript · CSS · CircleCI

 <!-- ![GitHub streak stats](https://github-readme-streak-stats.herokuapp.com/?user=JoeOsborne77)   -->
 ## PROJECTS